kauser-cse-buet/angular-facebook-usage/README.md

+# Angular-facebook-usage
-# Angular-facebook-usage: Use facebook api to post on User Wall post.
+Use facebook api to post on User Wall post.
 Like, Birthday Wish, etc.